ByteStorm: a multi-step data-driven approach for Tropical Cyclones detection and tracking: Appendix

-Among the resulting pool of DL-Trackers, the best Tracker was selected according to a simple weighted multi-objective optimization algorithm based on the Pareto Frontier.
-The targeted metrics to be optimized were POD, FAR, Pearson Correlation on ENP and WNP, whose assigned weights, \textit{w}, were $w_{POD} = 0.4$, $w_{FAR} = 0.3$, $w_{ENP} = 0.15$, $w_{WNP} = 0.15$.
-The resulting DL-Tracker was the one with bounding box size equal to $21$, excluding TCs originating above $30^{\circ}$ Latitude, with skills: $POD = 82.25 \%$, $FAR = 18.63 \%$, $r_{ENP} = 0.75$ and $r_{WNP} = 0.69$.
-It was selected to be the ByteStorm tracker used in this work.
+Among the resulting pool of DL-Trackers, we select the best Tracker according to a simple weighted multi-objective optimization algorithm based on the Pareto Frontier.
+The targeted metrics to be optimized are: POD, FAR, and Pearson Correlation on the whole domain considered in the study.
+The assigned weight \textit{w}, are $w_{POD} = 0.5$, $w_{FAR} = 0.4$ and $w_{IAV} = 0.1$ respectively.
+The resulting DL tracker is the one with bounding box size equal to $31$, with track duration of $2$ steps and excluding TCs originating above $30^{\circ}$ Latitude, with global skills: $POD = 78.08 \%$, $FAR = 17.78 \%$ , and $r_{IAV} = 0.83$.
+Hence, we select this configuration to be the one we use in this work.
+We use the same setup of BYTE for all the experiments reported in the paper on both ERA5 and JRA-3Q without any change.